 NEXT GENERATION 3D CAD APPLIED!
 2018!

 This article was written years ago, and many things have changed since then.
 The top popular CAD programs have now embraced Direct Edit or Explicit Modeling.
 But they have only added it to modify "dumb" models.
-It still cannot be utilized in the design process were it truly needs to be to take advantage of this incredibly flexible and productive process.
+It still cannot be utilized in the design process where it truly needs to be to take advantage of this incredibly flexible and productive process.
 Sadly, we need a disruption in the 3D CAD world moving us away from the dated, time consuming and convoluted history based only design into a world where both paradigms are integrated.

 My friend and I could walk on to the job pre CAD and be producing that day.
 We had the applicable knowledge of the industry.
 We were hired for our engineering experience.
 Our tools?
 Just the standard drafting instruments.